grousewood-games/solforge/docs/rules.md

 `Negate`: The keyword is followed by an attribute.
 The target creature will lose that attribute, and cannot regain that attribute.

 `Overload`: When played, a card with Overload is not placed in the discard pile, but is removed from the game.

+`Raid`: The ability will occur at the friendly player's turn-end, only if at least three friendly creatures initiated battle that turn, and the creature with the Raid keyword is still alive.
+Creatures with Defender do not initiate battle.

 `Replace`: The target creature will be replaced with a new creature.
 The target is not considered to have died.
 Forging on top of an existing creature counts as a Replace.